Five best learner legal bikes

 What bikes can I ride?

 You need to be at least 17 to work towards your A1 licence – which will allow you to ride ‘light motorcycles’ up to 125cc.
-Learning to ride any motorcycle means completing your compulsory basic training (CBT), and passing your theory and practical tests.
+Learning to ride any motorcycle means completing your compulsory basic training (CBT), and passing your motorcycle theory and practical riding test.

 Some top learner legal bikes available include: